cking5/undergrad_MC_course/MC_undergrad/Tutorials/source/tutorial3.rst

    :linenos:

     Lennard-Jones                    # Title
-    CUTOFF 2.5                       # The maximum distance between two particles at which the potential energy is calculated UNITS internal                   # Set the units of energies, internal = 10 J mol^-1 NCONFIGS 1                       # Number of configurations described in the CONFIG file ATOMS 1                          # Number of atom types in the system
+    CUTOFF 2.5                       # The maximum distance between two particles for which the interaction energy is calculated
+    UNITS internal                   # Set the units of energies, internal = 10 J mol^-1
+    NCONFIGS 1                       # Number of configurations described in the CONFIG file ATOMS 1                          # Number of atom types in the system